-The Charlotte Lozier Institute’s summary of Kansas’ 2020 abortion report is forthcoming.
 Kansas published its preliminary 2019 abortion statistics in June 2020 and released the final report in October 2020.
 The report shows that after increasing in 2018, abortions declined in 2019.
-Changes in Kansas Abortions, 2018-2019 Information on Planned Parenthood’s Kansas abortion […]
+Changes in Kansas Abortions, 2018-2019 Information on Planned Parenthood’s Kansas abortion market share is not included in the abortion report.
+Abortion Totals and […]

 Kansas published its preliminary 2018 abortion report in April 2019 and released the final report in November 2019.
 The report shows that abortions in the Sunflower State increased from the year before.
 Changes in Kansas Abortions, 2017-2018 Information on Planned Parenthood’s Kansas market share is not publicly available.
 Abortion Totals and Trends […]